Direct Policy Optimization using Deterministic Sampling and Collocation: Examples

 \subsection{Quadrotor}

-A point-to-point maneuver is planned for a quadrotor, with dynamics from \cite{mellinger2012trajectory}, that experiences a random blade breaking off from a propeller during flight.
-A broken propeller is modeled by constraining the corresponding control input to only half its nominal maximum value.
-We use DPO to optimize a policy that is robust to this event occurring for any propeller.
-The nominal model has no broken propellers, but the $N=24$ sample trajectories are divided into four groups, each with a different broken propeller.
-The sample-cost weights are $Q_t = 10I$ for $t = 1:T-1$, $Q_T = 100I$, and $R = I$.
-Initial conditions are sampled around the initial nominal state, and resampling is performed with $\beta = 1$ and $W_t = 0.001 I$.
-The planning horizon is $T=31$ with free final time.
+A point-to-point maneuver is planned for a quadrotor~\cite{mellinger2012trajectory} that experiences a random blade breaking off from a propeller during flight.
+A broken propeller is modeled by constraining the corresponding control input to be half its nominal maximum value.
+We use DPO to optimize a policy that is robust to this event occurring for any of the propellers.
+The reference model has no broken propellers, but the sample trajectories are optimized with different models from four groups, each experiencing a different broken propeller.
+There are $n = 12$ states, $m = 4$ controls, $d = 12$ input disturbances, and the policy has $p = 48$ parameters at each time step.
+Initial states are sampled around the initial nominal state with uncertainty $P_1 = I$, weights are $Q_{1:T-1} = 10I$, $Q_T = 100I$, and $R_{1:T-1} = I$, and disturbances have $D_{1:T-1} = 0.001 I$.
+Thrust limits are enforced over the planning horizon $T=31$ with a free final time.

-Both TO and DPO find nominal trajectories that take about 2.6 seconds, but DPO finds lower maximum controls (Fig. \ref{quadrotor_control}).
-The policies are compared in simulation and are visualized in Fig. \ref{quadrotor_prop}.
+TO finds a 2.71 second trajectory, while DPO finds a longer 3.38 second trajectory with lower maximum controls (Fig. \ref{quadrotor_control}).
+The policies are compared in simulation over 100 initial conditions with noise sampled from $\mathcal{N}(0, 0.001 I)$.
+One set of initial conditions is visualized in Fig. \ref{quadrotor_prop}.
 The average tracking performance over each propeller breaking is provided in Table \ref{quad_prop_results}.
-DPO finds a policy with consistent and superior tracking compared with TVLQR for all cases.
+DPO finds a policy with consistent and superior tracking compared with LQR for all cases by optimizing over different models.